pineconesalt/Mathematical-musings/masters dissertation/README.md

 # Introduction
 My disseration for Open university on the subject of Calculus of Variations.
-This essay was influenced by Courant & Hilbert's Methods of Mathematical Physics Vol II, Chapter VI and the Mark Kac's paper "Can One Hear the Shape of a Drum?"
+The essay was influenced by Courant & Hilbert's Methods of Mathematical Physics Vol II, Chapter VI and the Mark Kac's paper "Can One Hear the Shape of a Drum?"

 # Abstract
 This dissertation investigates the eigenvalues for different domains of the problem